-A major test for the suitability of different methods is their ability to properly describe the dissociation limit of the molecule.
-The H$_2$-QDM dissociates into two non-interacting quantum-dot hydrogen atoms with arbitrary spin orientation.
-As a result, the energy difference, $\Delta \varepsilon=E^{\rm s}-E^{\rm t}$, between the singlet and the triplet states of the molecule must approach the zero value from below as the molecule dissociates.
-To theoretically generate such a dissociation process, we keep the separation $d$ constant and vary the height of the interdot barrier $V_b$; an increase in the value of $V_b$ reduces the coupling between the individual dots and for sufficiently high values we can always reach complete dissociation.
+Like in the case of the natural H$_2$, the energy difference, $\Delta \varepsilon=E^{\rm s}-E^{\rm t}$, between the singlet and the triplet states of the artificial H$_2$-QDM, must vanish from below as the separation increases.
+Equivalently one can keep the interdot distance $d$ constant and vary the height of the interdot barrier $V_b$.

-Figure~\ref{new2} displays the evolution in zero magnetic field of $\Delta \varepsilon$ as a function of $V_b$ and for all three approximation levels, i.e., the RHF (molecular-orbital theory, top line), the UHF (middle line), and the generalized-valence-bond approach (bottom line).
-The interdot distance is the same as in Fig.~\ref{new1}, i.e., $d=30$; the case of $\kappa=20$ is shown at the top panel, while the case of a weaker $e-e$ repulsion is displayed for $\kappa=40$ at the bottom panel.
+Figure~\ref{new2} illustrates the evolution of $\Delta \varepsilon$ as a function of $V_b$ in zero magnetic field, and for all three successive approximation steps, i.e., the RHF (molecular-orbital theory, top line), the UHF (broken symmetry, middle line), and the projection approach (symmetry restoration, bottom line).

-First we observe that the molecular-orbital approach fails to describe the dissociation of the H$_2$-QDM, since it predicts a strongly stabilized ferromagnetic ordering in contradiction to the expected singlet-triplet degeneracy upon full separation of the individual dots.
-The second observation is that both the UHF and generalized-valence-bond solutions describe the energetics of the dissociation limit ($\Delta \varepsilon \rightarrow 0$ for $V_b \rightarrow \infty$) rather well.
-In particular, in both the UHF and generalized-valence-bond methods, the singlet state remains the ground state for all values of the interdot barrier.
-Between the two singlets, the generalized-valence-bond one is always the lowest, As a result, the generalized-valence-bond method presents an improvement over the UHF method both at the level of symmetry preservation and at the level of energetics.
+An inspection of {\Fig}~\ref{new2} shows that both the UHF and projection-technique wave functions describe the energetics of the separation limit ($\Delta \varepsilon \rightarrow 0$ for $V_b \rightarrow \infty$) rather well, while the RHF approach fails.
+Furthermore, in this limit, the projected (symmetry restored) singlet wave function [see {\Eqs}\ (\ref{prj0}) and (\ref{hl1})] has the advantage of reproducing the fully spin-entangled two-fermion wave function introduced by David Bohm \cite{bohm57,bohmbook} as a simpler example for demonstrating the Einstein-Podolsky-Rosen quantum-mechanical entanglement paradox \cite{epr35}.
+This exemplifies the potential for utilizing the symmetry restoration methodologies in the context of the emerging field of quantum information science \cite{cloe19}.